 The passage of the U.S. ABLE Act set the stage for state legislatures to decide whether to carry through, by establishing state-level frameworks to activate the federal law’s opportunities.
 The vast majority of states have either already implemented their own ABLE statute, or are in the process of doing so.

-During the 2016 legislative session, Washington state’s ABLE program was authorized via the passage and signing of ESHB 2323.
-The legislation creates an ABLE Governing Board that must design and implement an ABLE savings and investment program for eligible individuals with disabilities by July 1, 2017.
+During the 2016 legislative session, Washington State’s ABLE program was authorized via the passage and signing of ESHB 2323.
+The legislation created an ABLE Governing Board with a mandate to design and implement an ABLE savings and investment program for eligible individuals with disabilities.
+During the 2018 legislative session, SSB 6221 modified the statute to allow more flexibility and efficiency with the implementation of ABLE.
+The Washington State ABLE program was launched in July, 2018.
 The ABLE Governing Board is comprised of:

 The State Treasurer or his or her designee;

 The Program Director for the Committee on Advanced Tuition Payment;